Reactive-Network/reactive-bounties/src/automated-one-step-swap/SwapWithPermit/README.md

 ## TROUBLESHOOTING
 - Javascript is a pain.
 Make sure your dependencies are updated.
     - Ethers.js should be higher than version 6.0.0

+- Javascript has trouble with big numbers sometimes
+    - If you are using a large enough number in `AMOUNT_IN`, make sure you use a `parse` function to parse it for JS to use correctly

 - Don't forget you have to pay gas
     - Make sure you have SepoliaETH in your Sepolia address